-Recognised scientific media (section 262 PC)
+Recognised scientific media

 Scientific journals for medical professionals are recognised scientific media in which manuscripts (including reports on clinical trials) are published.
 The editors of such scientific journals check these manuscripts for compliance with international requirements (in technical jargon: "peer reviewed").
 These requirements are formulated by the following international organisations: